How to Host A Virtual Event For Your Community

 Once you wrap up your successful virtual event and everyone is raving about it – make sure you follow up with an email.
 There should always be a call-to-action (CTA), an actionable step that your attendees can take to keep engaging with you even when the event comes to a close.

-This could simply be a CTA for people to share their experiences online, engage with your brand in a new way, a discount to redeem for a new product – whatever suits your brand best.
+This could simply be a CTA for people to share their experiences online, engage with your brand in a new way, or a discount to redeem for a new product – whatever suits your brand best.
 This way, the hours of effort you spent on this one event can travel as far as possible.

 The most important part of hosting an event is building a strong community first.

-Being able to manage it effectively, market your events and provide enough value within your community to keep your members coming back is essential for optimal turnout – and our expert team of community-builders are going to help you get started.
+Being able to manage it effectively, market your events, and provide enough value within your community to keep your members coming back is essential for optimal turnout – and our expert team of community builders is going to help you get started.
 Start now at Nas.io

 You might also like